• Home

 World-renowned for the gold leaf that coats its upper floors, this temple was originally built as a retirement villa for a military dictator.
 Today the structure stands as part of a larger complex that offers much to explore, including the living quarters of former priests, teahouses, a small Buddhist temple, and a tea garden.

-While you’re in the area, why not book this traditional tea ceremony with a certified Japanese Tea Master that takes place at a near the Golden Temple.
+While you’re in the area, why not book this traditional tea ceremony with a certified Japanese Tea Master that takes place near the Golden Pavilion.

 After exploring the Golden Pavilion it only makes sense to visit its brother temple, the “Temple of the Silver Pavilion,” also known as Ginkaku-ji.
 Located near the Higashiyama district, the Silver Pavilion is about a 16-minute drive by taxi.